 Visa: Many visitors, although not most Europeans, do need a visa to enter Brazil and this can be obtained from your local Brazilian Consulate.
 If you have any doubts about the need for a visa you should consult the airline with whom you will be flying.
 Tourist visas normally allow the visitor to stay for three months and can be extended for a further three months if necessary.
 A tourist visa does not give you the right to work.

-Size: With an area of 8.5 million square kilometers (3.3 million square miles), a coastline of over 7,200 kilometers (4,500 miles) of warm, white beaches and a population of 193 million, Brazil is the world’s fifth largest nation in terms of area and population, and has one of the ten biggest economies.
+Size: With an area of 8.5 million square kilometers (3.3 million square miles), a coastline of over 7,200 kilometers (4,500 miles) of warm, white beaches and a population of over 205 million, Brazil is the world’s fifth largest nation in terms of area and population, and has one of the ten biggest economies.

 Dress: Cariocas, as the local residents are called, dress casually outside the office.
 None of Rio’s top restaurants insist on collar and tie, although some downtown business clubs do.

 Collar and tie still predominate in more formal office and business surroundings and most women wear dresses or skirts.
 Ladies should remember to pack a jacket or shawl when coming to Rio as some of the city’s buildings and restaurants can be a little over enthusiastic with their air conditioning.

 When packing, keep in mind that Rio is a big, fashionable, cosmopolitan city and not a small tourist resort.
 However, if you forget to bring some items of clothing with you don’t worry, you will certainly be able to find what you forgot in any of the big shopping centers.

 If you are heading further south in South America, even down to São Paulo, remember to pack some warmer clothes, especially during the Southern Hemisphere’s winter months.